Quick Facts: Earning an Ed.D. in Ohio

 Educational Leadership Career Outlook

-Would you like a more nuanced view?
-The Ohio Department of Higher Education publishes Higher Education Data & Reports on key topics, including Faculty & Personnel data.
-In the category of Executive, Administrative & Managerial, Ohio State University is usually the clear winner for numbers of employees, with the University of Cincinnati in second place.
+- Ohio also has a large number of postsecondary education administrators.
+Members of the University of Ohio system and the Association of Independent Colleges and Universities of Ohio (AICUO) have a foot in almost every county.
+If you wish to dig deeper, the Ohio Department of Higher Education publishes Higher Education Data & Reports on key topics, including Faculty & Personnel data.
+In the category of Executive, Administrative & Managerial, Ohio State University is usually the clear winner for numbers of employees, with the University of Cincinnati in a distant second place.

 Educational Leadership Salaries

-It’s a similar story for postsecondary education administrators.
-Higher education leaders in Ohio are in the same wage bracket as their cohorts in Indiana, but this bracket is well below states like Pennsylvania and Michigan.
-The Ohio Treasurer posts Higher Education Salaries for a few public universities, but you’ll find more comprehensive data in The Buckeye Institute’s database on Higher Ed Salaries.
+- Postsecondary education administrators in Ohio are in the lowest wage bracket in the country, well behind Michigan and Pennsylvania.
+You’ll find more comprehensive data in The Buckeye Institute’s database on Higher Ed Salaries.

 Educational Leadership Job Boards

-Traditional job sites (e.g. HigherEdJobs, SchoolSpring, LinkedIn, Indeed, etc.) will always have openings for Ohio administrators and educational leaders.
+Traditional job sites will always have openings for Ohio administrators and educational leaders (e.g. HigherEdJobs, SchoolSpring, LinkedIn, Indeed, etc.).
 But we wanted to point you toward some state-specific resources.

-- BASA’s list of K-12 Jobs includes postings for superintendents, directors, principals, coordinators, COOs, CIOs, and more.
+- BASA’s list of K-12 Job Opportunities includes postings for superintendents, directors, principals, coordinators, COOs, CIOs, and more.

 - OASBO’s section for the Job Seeker has openings for Ohio superintendents, treasurers, CFOs, COOs, and other school business officials.